 The importance of a proper bike set up cannot be stressed enough.
 The way you adjust your bike will mostly depend on your preference, but you should always ALWAYS ask your spin class instructor at your local fitness club to check your bike before you give it a go.

 Some general set-up guidelines do apply, though.
 The saddle and handlebars should be set up at hip height, but this is more of a guideline than a rule.
 If you feel too much pressure on your knees, it means the seat needs to be pulled up a bit.
 Your knees should be only slightly bent, so when both pedals are parallel to the ground, your front knee should be directly above the center of the pedal.
 Pregnant women and individuals with lower back issues should set the handle bars up higher.

 After you set up your bike properly, you should make sure your body is aligned properly during the spin workout.
-A good San Diego spinning instructor should assist you with this, but it’s good to memorize the basic instructions for when you have more experience, and feel there’s no need to ask questions.
+A good personal trainer should assist you with this, but it’s good to memorize the basic instructions for when you have more experience, and feel there’s no need to ask questions.

 The most important thing is to check for any excess pressure in your hands or wrists.
 If you feel excess pressure, shift the weight back to your legs, where it belongs.
 Excellent cycling posture means that there is minimal pressure on your wrists, back, and knees, and that your back and shoulders are minimally rounded.

 During standing positions, your hips should be above the pedal stroke.
 If you feel you are leaning into the handlebars, it’s a sign you are getting too tired, and should sit back and take a few moments to recharge.